EoghanDelaney/pands-project/README.md

 # 4. Findings

 #### Dataset
-The aim of this investigation was to gain an insight into the structure and content of the Fisher Iris Flower Dataset, using python.
+The aim of this investigation was to gain an insight into the structure and content of the Fisher Iris Flower Dataset, using Python.
 Python can be used to determine many statistical factors.

 #### Insight into the Iris dataset

 #### Programming

 #### Key learnings
- - __Ipython__ -
+ - __IPython__ -
-I used ipython as a key learning tool.
+I used iPython as a key learning tool.
 Ipthyon enabled data manipulation at an instant level.
 I found type function **type()** powerful.
 Whenever I encountered any issue/error I applied the type function and then in turn Googled the outcome I was looking for.

  - __GitHub__ - Github and Markdown language was a key part of this project and this has given me a much stronger insight into how both work.
 I encountered a number of errors and was able to solve them.
 After completing this project I feel a lot more comfortable using Github and Markdown language.